top of page

 The most eye-catching is, of course, the Fontana dei Quattro Fiumi or the Four River Fountain.
 Everyone knows this fountain by this name.

-The fountain is a stunning baroque-style structure with four statues that represent four important rivers of the continents where Christianity had spread, the river Nile, Ganges, Danube and Rio de la Plata.
+The fountain is a stunning baroque-style structure with four statues that represent four important rivers of the continents where Christianity had spread, the river Nile, the Ganges, the Danube and the Rio de la Plata.

 My Tip -